hugoeditor/hugocms-pro/readme.md

 ## Short instructions

-Starting from the working directory:
+Starting from the working folder to be used with Hugo:

 1. Install [Hugo](https://gohugo.io/) in the folder named 'hugo'.